 GREENSBORO, N.C. — Pitt’s women’s basketball team put on arguably its best performance of the season Wednesday.

-Ismini Prappa and Gabbie Green drained three-pointers in bunches, and did so sometimes from Stephen Curry-range.
+Ismini Prapa and Gabbie Green drained three-pointers in bunches, and did so sometimes from Stephen Curry-range.
 Dayshanette Harris steered the offense, and Rita Igbokwe and Amber Brown provided timely defense in the paint and along the perimeter.

 Believe it or not, all of that was enough to power the Panthers to a first-round upset over Notre Dame.
 For just the second time ever, Pitt won an ACC tournament game, beating the Fighting Irish 67-65 Wednesday afternoon at the historic Greensboro Coliseum.